128technology/docs/docs/ts_applications.md

 5. Use the command `write log message ENDING TEST 1`

-6. Repeate steps 4-6 several times, incrementing the TEST numbers in your log message.
+6. Repeat steps 4-6 several times, incrementing the TEST numbers in your log message.

-7. Lower the log levels on all devices (if explicitly raised), and disable session captures on all devices.
+7. Disable session captures on all devices.

 8. Retrieve the logs and captures from ingress and egress SSR systems.